 Honest Reckoning in Troubled Times

-A LIVE 5 series conversation with Stephen Jenkinson and Kimberly Ann Johnson
+with Stephen Jenkinson and Kimberly Ann Johnson

 “You come by your prejudices more or less involuntarily.
 That means you inherit them.
 And generally speaking, the world gives you plenty of reason to go with your prejudices and not wonder about them too much.
 That’s a very potentially dark thing to consider that the world in its conditions is so encouraging of your prejudices, that you could almost be forgiven for being unconscious about them.”